 Houston-based Texas Air had record losses of $466 million last year and has an overall debt of around $5.4 billion.

-In a separate action Wednesday, the Federal Aviation Administration announced a civil penalty of $823,000 against Eastern because of ″recurring trends″ in connection with violations of safety regulations.
+In a separate action on Wednesday, the Federal Aviation Administration announced a civil penalty of $823,000 against Miami-based Eastern because of ″recurring trends″ in connection with violations of safety regulations.

 The fine was imposed just over a year after Eastern agreed to pay a $9.5 million penalty in connection with other safety violations.

 The latest fine is based on findings from an investigation in September and October, but Eastern now has an opportunity to challenge it.
 If the airline can produce evidence the FAA considers valid, the fine could be reduced.

 Eastern ran full-page ads in newspapers Thursday, including the Washington Post and the New York Times, saying it welcomed the investigation because it will show the airline is operating safely and has been unfairly treated by federal authorities.

 ″We’re confident the outcome will be a very good one,″ Eastern President Phil Bakes said.

 In addition to Eastern and Continental, Texas Air also owns Rocky Mountain Airways, Britt Airways, Bar Harbour Airlines and Provincetown-Boston Airlines.